jizhang-cmu/ground_based_autonomy_basic/README.md

 ```<include file='$(find waypoint_example)/launch/waypoint_example.launch' />```

 in 'src/vehicle_simulator/launch/system.launch'.
-This launches the 'waypoint_example' - an example of sending waypoints, speed, and navigation boundaries.
+This will launch the 'waypoint_example' - an example of sending waypoints, speed, and navigation boundaries.
 Then,

 ```roslaunch vehicle_simulator system.launch```